relm-us/relm/server/data/templates/emails/INFORMATION.md

 {
-  "subject": "Subject of the email to send", "content": "Content to send in the email if the email service does NOT support HTML" }
+  "subject": "Subject of the email to send", "content": "Content to send in the email if the email service does NOT support HTML"
+  // Alternatively, content can be a JSON array for convenience for multilines.
+}
 ```